resmarkz/Lendmark/README.md

 # 💼 LENDMARK – Lending Management System

 LENDMARK is a Laravel-based lending application designed to manage users, loan processing, payments, and role-based workflows.
-It supports referral-based loan assignments and tracks the entire lifecycle of a client's borrowing journey.
+It supports loan assignments to collectors and tracks the entire lifecycle of a client's borrowing journey.

 ---

 ## 🚀 Features

--   Role-based access: Admin, Agent, Client
+-   Role-based access: Admin, Collector, Client
--   Agent referrals with custom referral codes
 -   Loan application, approval, and payment tracking
--   Department and user profile management
+-   User profile management
 -   Responsive dashboard and clean architecture

 ---